earthtoolsmaker/website/content/posts/local-feature-matching/index.md

 known corpus can be quite large.

-This approach contrasts sharply with [Metric Learning](https://en.wikipedia.org/wiki/Similarity_learning), which scales more efficiently with the size of the known corpus but necessitates a significantly larger dataset of recaptures for model training.
+This approach contrasts sharply with [Metric Learning]({{< ref "posts/bear-identification-with-metric-learning-guide" >}}), which scales more efficiently with the size of the known corpus but necessitates a significantly larger dataset of recaptures for model training.

-LightGlue is often referred to as "Local Feature Matching at Light Speed" when executed on a GPU.
+LightGlue, a local feature matching algorithm, is often referred to as "Local Feature Matching at Light Speed" when executed on a GPU.

 To better understand the time required for individual identification, we conducted benchmarks to evaluate how the size of the known corpus affects